 Solvency II Pillar 3 Reporting Requirements

-The Solvency II Pillar 3 regulatory reporting requirements came into force on 1 January 2016.
-Firms must produce two key reports:
+The Solvency II Pillar 3 regulatory reporting requirements came into force on 1 January 2016 and we must produce two key reports, the Solvency and Financial Condition Report (SFCR) and the Regulatory Supervisory Report (RSR):

-In addition firms must comply by the Rules set out in Policy Statement 2/15 in relation to submitting national specific templates.
+In addition, we must comply by the Rules set out in Policy Statement 2/15 in relation to submitting national specific templates.

-Pursuant to the above requirements and specifically to to Art.
-51 Solvency II Directive 2009/138/EC North publishes SFCR’s for North Group and for North of England P&I Association Limited (“North”) and Sunderland Marine Insurance Company Limited (“SMI”) which are North Group’s Solvency II regulated legal entities (solo reports).
+North publishes SFCR’s for North Group and for North of England P&I Association Limited (“North”) and Sunderland Marine Insurance Company Limited (“SMI”) which are North Group’s Solvency II regulated legal entities (solo reports) to meet these requirements and specifically Article 51 Solvency II Directive 2009/138/EC.
 The SFCR’s have been prepared in accordance with the financial reporting provisions of the PRA rules and Solvency II regulations.

 The Club’s parallel mutual reinsurance company, North of England Mutual Insurance Association (Bermuda) Limited (“NEMIA”) is regulated by the Bermuda Monetary Authority and is not part of the North Group UK regulated entity.
 The North Group SFCR does not include the consolidation of NEMIA results.